 This is another widely used WordPress maintenance mode plugin, which is available in a free and paid versions.

-It does pretty much the same thing as other under construction WordPress plugins.
-However, the pro versions allow you to add a bunch of animation effects, create a background slider and offers some other fancy features that are ready to make your coming soon or landing page truly effective.
+It does pretty much the same thing as other under-construction WordPress plugins.
+However, the pro versions allow you to add a bunch of animation effects, create a background slider and offers some other fancy features that are ready to make you’re coming soon or landing page truly effective.